 Uninsured motorist/Underinsured motorist coverage, or UM/UIM, is the best way to protect yourself against another driver’s lack of insurance.
 If the other driver is at fault, this is a way to cover the cost of damages and the liability of injuries to yourself or your passengers.

-Not only is UM/UIM insurance the most affordable way to protect yourself, it also comes with no penalty to you or increased charge if you need to file a claim.
+Not only is UM/UIM insurance the most affordable way to protect yourself, but it also comes with no penalty to you or increased charge if you need to file a claim.

 Although some people end up taking uninsured drivers to court to recoup damages, it is likely that the driver may not have the means to recoup damages, leaving you at even more of a loss than after the accident.